isadoji/therminator_vort/README.md

 ```
 # 3. Integrator.cxx

-Integrator.cxx file performs all the Monte Carlo computations of the Cooper-Frye integral, so you have to declare the external variable omega
+Integrator.cxx file performs all the Monte Carlo computations of the Cooper-Frye integral, so you have to declare the external variable mZeta

 L37
 ```